Companies House

-Use Companies House to get information on companies registered in the UK - it's the official register of companies (so a government agency collates the data).
+Use Companies House to get information about limited companies registered in the UK - it's the official register of those companies (so a government agency collates the data).
+(Limited companies are ones where the company is a legally registered entity, which makes it a separate entity from the owners.
+This limits the liabilities of the owners.)

 Anyone wanting to operate a limited company in the UK has to register with them.
 This includes a limited company (Ltd), public limited company (PLC), or limited liability partnership (LLP).
-The size of the company does not determine the requirement to register.
 Sole traders don't have to register; nor do partnerships (without limited liability) - those are companies that involve two or more people that share ownership.
 Companies House is also responsible for dissolving companies.

 For each company, Companies House publishes: